-Virtual Private Server (VPS) has both features and characteristics of shared and dedicated web hosting.
-So it is the perfect environment for people who are on budget and who are looking for cheap hosting with dedicated server features like custom applications, specific settings, more cpu power and more memory.
+A Virtual Private Server (VPS) has both the features and characteristics of shared and dedicated web hosting.
+So it is the perfect environment for people who are on a budget and who are looking for cheap hosting with dedicated server features like custom applications, specific settings, more CPU power and more memory.

-Beside this, the nature of virtual private servers allow burstable RAM.
-For example when there are traffic spikes more memory may be required than your currently assigned memory because of the lots of visitors, visiting the site at the same time.
-Burstable RAM allows you to go over your RAM for short period of time.
-This will ensure that there is no downtime of the website.
-With root access that will allow you to fully manage your vps server, install software, reboot your server, and other things that are not allowed in shared hosting.
+Besides this, the nature of virtual private servers allows burstable RAM.
+For example, when there are traffic spikes, more memory may be required than your currently assigned memory because of the large number of visitors visiting the site at the same time.
+Burstable RAM allows you to go over your RAM for a short period of time.
+This will ensure that there is no downtime on the website.
+With root access, it will allow you to fully manage your virtual private server, install software, reboot your server, and do other things that are not allowed on shared hosting.

-The pricing model, depending on the CPU power and memory are far cheaper than that of a dedicated server.
-Beside this, you can upgrade any time to more powerful vps configuration.
-But you always need to do some research, before purchasing.
-I started looking for reliable vps web hosting provider, and in the process I have tested several hosts, and this is the list I have come up with hosts that have the best ratings, user reviews, support and uptime.
+The pricing model, depending on the CPU power and memory, is far cheaper than that of a dedicated server.
+Besides this, you can upgrade at any time to a more powerful VPS configuration.
+But you always need to do some research before purchasing.
+I started looking for a reliable vps web hosting provider, and in the process, I tested several hosts.
+This is the list of hosts that have the best ratings, user reviews, support, and uptime.

 How to choose one?